nodesource/nsolid-kubernetes/README.md

 ##### Azure

 There's no need to explicitly create a `PersistentVolume` object, since they will be dynamically provisioned by the default `StorageClass`.

+##### Bluemix

+There's no need to explicitly create a `PersistentVolume` object, since they will be dynamically provisioned by the default `StorageClass`.

 #### Deploy N|Solid components